-The best way to explore is to rent yourself a stand up paddle board for $15 an hour (we realised too late that is actually pretty cheap), or a kayak which we got from Bibi’s, a great place on the beach that also serves amazing food while you sit on a platform above the clear, turquoise water.
+The best way to explore is to rent yourself a stand up paddleboard for $15 an hour (we realised too late that is actually pretty cheap), or a kayak which we got from Bibi’s, a great place on the beach that also serves amazing food while you sit on a platform above the clear, turquoise water.

 It would be a little slice of paradise on a sunny day, but we had quite rough water thanks to the weather, there was zero visibility when snorkeling so we gave up on that idea and decided to surf the waves in our kayak instead… 10/10 would recommend!

-The other highlight of Bocas del Toro was Playa Estrella, Star Beach, known for the hundred of starfish that live in the shallow waters.
+The other highlight of Bocas del Toro was Playa Estrella, Star Beach, known for the hundreds of starfish that live in the shallow waters.
 Get some cash out and catch a minivan to Bocas del Drago for $5, you’ll get a ticket and a time to catch your return bus.

-From there its a gorgeous walk along the waters edge under palm trees until you reach a line of beach bars and cafes.
+From there, its a gorgeous walk along the waters edge under palm trees until you reach a line of beach bars and cafes.
 If you walk all the way to the end you’ll find deck chairs and empty white sand to relax on before taking a dip and swimming with giant red starfish.
 Remember, look but do not touch.

-There would have been so much to keep us entertained while staying on Bocas del Toro but I wanted to save my last few dollars and just enjoy the peace and quit of reading my book by the water and eating good food.
+There would have been so much to keep us entertained while staying on Bocas del Toro but I wanted to save my last few dollars and just enjoy the peace and quiet of reading my book by the water and eating good food.

 We entered Panama from Puerto Viejo on the east coast of Costa Rica, and it was the absolute worst.
 Feel free to ignore everyone that is shouting at you for money, but no matter what you do you can’t avoid getting ripped off.
-There’s an $8 exit fee and an $3 entrance fee.
+There’s an $8 exit fee and a $3 entrance fee.

 Catch a chicken bus from the border to Changuinola ($1, 40 minutes) and another to Almirante ($1.45, 30 minutes).
 From here you catch one of the three available ferries to Isla Colón ($6, 40 minutes).